paolomaizza/LSPD/README.md

     Ensure that your Docker containers are running.

-4. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) for Visual Studio Code.
+4a.
+Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) for Visual Studio Code.
+4b.
+Install the [Remote Development Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for Visual Studio Code

 5. Open the "Docker" view in Visual Studio Code by clicking on the Docker icon in the Activity Bar.